viperproject/prusti-dev/docs/user-guide/src/tour/pop.md

 ### `try_pop` postcondition for empty lists

 Now we will implement the two conditions that hold for `try_pop` if you pass an empty list to it.
-To ensures that these are only checked for empty lists, we use the implication operator `==>` again:
+To ensures that these are only checked for empty lists, we use the implication operator `==>`:

 ```rust,noplaypen
 {{#rustdoc_include tour-src/src/pop/final_code.rs:try_pop_empty}}